Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Introduction

 \section{Introduction}

-The classical result of Shannon and Nyquist states that a bandlimited signal $g(t)$ can be accurately reconstructed from its equi-spaced time domain samples $\{g(iT)\}$, provided the sampling rate $1/T$ exceeds twice the maximum frequency of the signal (Nyquist rate).
-The signal reconstruction proceeds by the well-known Whittaker-Shannon interpolation formula given by:

-This result has later been extended to handle the case of non-uniformly spaced time domain samples \cite{Marvasti2001}.
+The classical result of Shannon and Nyquist states that a bandlimited signal $g(t)$ can be accurately reconstructed from its equi-spaced time domain samples $\{g(iT)\}_{i=1}^N$, provided the sampling rate $1/T$ exceeds twice the maximum frequency of the signal (Nyquist rate).
+The signal reconstruction proceeds by the well-known Whittaker-Shannon interpolation formula given by $\hat{g}(t) = \sum_{i=1}^N g(iT) \textrm{sinc} \left(\frac{t-iT}{T}\right)$ where $i$ is the sample index.
+This result has later been extended to handle the case of non-uniformly spaced time domain samples.
 In both cases, the precise location of the samples is assumed to be known.
 However, this assumption is not valid in applications such as remote sensing, robotics, and image reconstruction.
-Hence, there has been previous research in signal and image reconstruction, in the case where the sampling locations are known imprecisely \cite{Browning2007,Nordio2008,Pandotra2019,Papoulis1996,Vaish2022}.
-In \cite{Papoulis1996, Nordio2008}, signal reconstruction from samples located at positions produced by small random perturbations of points on a deterministic grid is studied.
-An application of Fourier Transform Spectrometry is considered in~\cite{Browning2007} where the acquired samples are at jittered locations due to uncertainty in the location of instrument mirrors, and the extent of jitter is bounded.
-The work in~\cite{Pandotra2019,Vaish2022} deals with \emph{compressive} MR (magnetic resonance) image acquisition where the number of samples is below the Nyquist limit.
-Furthermore, \cite{Pandotra2019,Vaish2022} investigates reconstruction in the setting where the frequencies at which the Fourier transform of the image is measured, are incorrectly specified due to hardware errors such as gradient delays in the MR machine.
-The specified errors are conditionally independent given certain parameters which are tied to the structure and physics of the measuring device.
+Hence, there has been previous research in signal and image reconstruction, in the case where the sampling locations are known imprecisely \cite{Nordio2008} (for example, as small random perturbations of points on a deterministic grid).
+They find their applications in Fourier Transform Spectrometry, and compressive reconstruction of MRI or diffusion MRI (DMRI) data \cite{Pandotra2019,Vaish2022} due to Fourier frequency mis-specification arising from hardware errors such as gradient delays in the MR machine.